sherzberg/docker-workshop/pages/basic_docker_commands.md

 ---------

  * Using `fig log` check the stdout of a container
- * Try our `fig attach` on a detached running container
+ * Try out `fig attach` on a detached running container
  * With an interactive container, pipe the output to a file or another bash command